Concordium/concordium-rust-smart-contracts/CTS1.rst

 ~~~~~~~~~

 The parameter is first a byte indicating whether to remove or add an operator, where if the byte is 0 the sender is removing an operator, if the byte is 1 the sender is adding an operator.
-The followed is the operator address `Address` to add or remove as operator for the sender.
+The followed is the operator address :ref:`Address` to add or remove as operator for the sender.

 Requirements
 ~~~~~~~~~~~~

-- The contract function MUST reject if:

-  - The sender address is the same as the operator address with error OPERATOR_IS_SENDER.
+- The contract function MUST reject if the sender address is the same as the operator address with error :ref:`OPERATOR_IS_SENDER<CTS-rejection-errors>`.
-  - Fails to log the UpdateOperator event because the log is full with error LOG_FULL.

 .. note::